• Skip to primary navigation

 lactation cookies recipe

-HOW TO MAKE OAT FLOUR AT HOME:
+HOW TO MAKE OAT FLOUR AT HOME

+You can easily make your own oat flour or quick oats by simply placing oats into a blender and blending/pulsing until they're smooth and resemble a fine flour.
 If you're making quick oats for more texture, just pulse a few times to break them down but not enough until it's powdery like flour.
 Always measure the oats first before pulsing into flour for this recipe.

 best lactation cookies recipe